When it comes to sharing content, OneNote offers the following alternatives :

 Come back tomorrow for more.

-Update June : the new UI is no more “experimental” !
+Update June : The new UI is no more “experimental” !
 Things have been honed further, and are available to anyone.
 The “multiple select” issue has been fixed.
-See this blog post about the final release of this new version.
+See this blog post about the broad release of this new version.

-Update 23/10/2017 : printout inserted as images in the background by default in OneNote desktop, but this is customizable.
-See Mike Tholfsen Tweet.
+Update 23/10/2017 : Printout are inserted as images in the background by default in OneNote desktop, but this is customizable there (see Mike Tholfsen’ Tweet).
+It isn’t in OneNote UWP unfortunately.